-The OPW funds investment in capital works projects and measures to reduce the likelihood of flooding in areas at risk of flooding.
+The OPW funds investment in capital works projects and measures to reduce the likelihood of flooding in areas at risk of flooding, it has €1bn to spend on flood schemes over the next 12 years.
 This investment is provided for major urban fluvial and tidal flood relief projects (carried out by the OPW directly or by local authorities acting on the OPW's behalf) and for localised minor flood mitigation works which are undertaken by local authorities with funding provided by the OPW.